wkhere/stackless/Doc/library/bz2.rst

    .. method:: read([size])

-      Read at most *size* uncompressed bytes, returned as a string.
+      Read at most *size* uncompressed bytes, returned as a byte string.
 If the *size* argument is negative or omitted, read until EOF is reached.

    .. method:: readline([size])

-      Return the next line from the file, as a string, retaining newline.
+      Return the next line from the file, as a byte string, retaining newline.
       A non-negative *size* argument limits the maximum number of bytes to return (an incomplete line may be returned then).
-Return an empty string at EOF.
+Return an empty byte string at EOF.

    .. method:: readlines([size])